MaksimDzhangirov/backendBankExample/docs/part64-eng.md

 For this test, it will receive a `UpdateUserResponse` and an error object as the output of the API.
 Since this is a happy case, we expect to see no errors, and the response should be not `nil`.
-WE'll get the updated user from the response, and check that the username stays the same, but the full name should be changed to `newName`, and the email should be changed to `newEmail`.
+We'll get the updated user from the response, and check that the username stays the same, but the full name should be changed to `newName`, and the email should be changed to `newEmail`.
 And that's it!